James-HoneyBadger/dreamberd-interpreter/README-RUST.md

 ## Language Features

-All DreamBerd features from the [specification](https://github.com/TodePond/DreamBerd) will be supported:
+All Gulf of Mexico features from the [specification](https://github.com/TodePond/GulfOfMexico) will be supported:

 - Exclamation marks and question marks as statement terminators
 - Four types of variable declarations